 - Connor has struck an Odd Friendship with Raiden, given once the God of Thunder looked liked him.

-Nappa, God of Deaths Caused by Failure (Ghost Nappa, Grand Vizier Nappa, Mr. Clean, Vegeta's Dumbass Friend)
+Nappa, God of Deaths Caused by Failure (Ghost Nappa, Grand Vizier Nappa, Mr. Clean, Vegeta's Dumbass Friend, Brawny Man, Sadistic Strongman)

-- Lesser God (Greater God as a Super Saiyan)
+- Intermediate God (Greater God as a Super Saiyan)

 - Symbol: His armor and blue scouter

 - Theme Songs: Simple Power* , Rampaging Vicious Saiyans*

 - Alignment: Neutral Evil on the job, Chaotic Neutral off-duty and as a Hollywood Producer, Lawful Good in one of MasakoX's popular what ifs